ArminMoghimi/LIRRN/README.md

 # LIRRN: Location-Independent Relative Radiometric Normalization of Bitemporal Remote Sensing Images

-This repository includes a MATLAB codes and some datasets used in our manuscript LIRRN: Location-Independent Relative Radiometric Normalization of Bitemporal Remote Sensing Images which is underreviwe (A. Moghimi, V. Sadeghi, A. Mohsenifar, T. Celik, and A. Mohammadzadeh, "LIRRN: Location-Independent Relative Radiometric Normalization of Bitemporal Remote Sensing Images,".
+This repository includes MATLAB code and datasets used in our manuscript titled 'LIRRN: Location-Independent Relative Radiometric Normalization of Bitemporal Remote Sensing Images,' which is currently under review (A. Moghimi, V. Sadeghi, A. Mohsenifar, T. Celik, and A. Mohammadzadeh).".

 ![Test Image](https://github.com/ArminMoghimi/LRRN/blob/main/Screenshot%202024-02-23%20225525.jpg)